Le Vision Pictures

-LeVision Pictures is a Chinese film production and distribution company that was founded in 2011 as a subsidiary of LeEco, a Chinese conglomerate established by Jia Yueting.
+Le Vision Pictures is a Chinese film production and distribution company that was founded in 2011 as a subsidiary of LeEco, a Chinese conglomerate established by Jia Yueting.
 In 2018, the company was acquired by the Chinese property group Sunac and renamed Suniverse Film Entertainment.
 Its operations encompass film production, publicity, distribution, copyright management, and business development.
 In 2019, Suniverse Film Entertainment was integrated into the Sunac Culture Group, focusing on family entertainment content.
 The company has produced and/or distributed films such as The Expendables franchise, The Bullet Vanishes, and Tiny Times.
 Additionally, it holds the copyrights to several Chinese TV drama series, including Empresses in the Palace, Legend of Mi Yue, and Red Sorghum.

 History

 In 2011, Zhang Zhao (张昭 (Zhāng Zhāo)), the former president of Enlight Pictures, founded Le Vision Pictures, where he served as chairman and CEO.
 Zhang Yimou joined the firm as a contracted movie and creative director in May 2013.

 In March 2014, director Lu Chuan joined the company.
 In its first two years, Le Vision introduced its "O2O Marketing System" business model.

 By 2014, the company had become the sixth-largest film distributor in China, holding 4.1% of the market share.

 LeEco announced that Le Vision Pictures would be sold to sister company Le.com on 5 December 2015, subject to the approval of the shareholders of the listed company.
 As of 8 November 2016, the deal had not been completed.
 In January 2017, the Chinese property group Sunac China acquired a 15% stake in Le Vision Pictures from LeEco.